 You can shop at Amazon to support the author’s efforts.

 If you found something that you disagree with, see an element that you think could be implemented better in the website, have an app or product you’d like to see reviewed, or anything else, feel free to send Jacob an email about it.

 Jacob Penderworth is an arbitrary, introverted fellow who resides in Santa Barbara, California.
 He enjoys the art of writing, listens to lots of classical music, plays keyboard, knows the qualities of a good tea, delights in well-crafted espresso, and secretly thinks his photography will take him around the world one day.
 When bored, Jacob resorts to correcting erroneous Wikipedia entries, looking for God, and writing about himself in the third person.
 He’s known as the “Pinecone stomper” on Yelp, but is quietly fascinated with the aculeate things.
-Some say he is only interested in women who share a common interest in the serial comma — fascinatingly, this disputed grammatical entity is the only thing he has a strong opinion on.
+Some say he is only interested in women who share a common interest in the Oxford comma.

 This blog tells some of his story, which you may enjoy, and shows some of his mistakes, which you will definitely enjoy.
 You can learn more about his other work across the Internet on the “Where to find Jacob” page.
 For a full list of his reading and app recommendations, please visit the "Things I like" page.
 If you absolutely must know more about Jacob, you have his permission to read his autobiography.